yamaton/gff3toddbj/README.md

 Analogous programs are [GAG](https://github.com/genomeannotation/GAG) for submissions to NCBI, and [EMBLmyGFF3](https://github.com/NBISweden/EMBLmyGFF3) for submissions to EMBL.

+Please take a look at our [test directory](https://github.com/yamaton/gff3toddbj/tree/main/tests/golden) for examples.
+Files ending with .ann are the DDBJ annotation files produced by thie program.

 ## Initial setup

 ### Install with bioconda